Our Town (May 24, 1940)

 Living, Loving and Dying in New Hampshire

 Do you treasure your memories above your ‘things’, or are you most proud of the ‘things’ that you have acquired?
-I have three ‘things’ that I treasure mightily.
+I have three ‘things’ that I treasure mightily because of the memories attached to them.
 In a box in the cellar is a ceramic mug.
-Every morning of my youth I drank milk flavored with Nestle’s Quick chocolate power from that mug.
+Every morning of my youth I drank milk flavored with Nestle’s Quick chocolate powder from that mug.

 The day before my eighteenth birthday I packed all of my worldly possessions, including that mug, into the trunk of my car and left home for college and life as an adult, only returning home on holidays and special occasions.
-While saying goodbye to my father, he gave me a bit of cash that I’m certain was a huge amount to him, and he gave me two new in-the-box wrist watches.
-He explained that he had been given those watches as gifts in the past couple of years, and since his old watch was still working just fine, he thought that I might have more need of them than he would.
-Both of those watches are still in their original box in the cellar, and worth more to me than anything that a billionaire might own.
+While saying goodbye to my father, he gave me a bit of cash that I’m certain was a huge amount to him, and he gave me a new in-the-box wrist watch.
+He explained that he had been given the watch as a gift, but since his old watch was still working just fine, he thought that I might have more need of it than he would.
+Both the watch and the mug are carefully packed away in the cellar, and worth more to me than anything that a billionaire might own.

-My father is long gone, and almost fifty years have passed since that day, but the memories will hopefully remain until my final breath.
-Most likely, someone will toss those watches and my breakfast mug into the garbage as they clean out my final home, because they will have no memories attached to those items.
+My father is long gone, and fifty years have passed since that day, but the memories will hopefully remain until my final breath.
+Most likely, someone will toss the watch and my breakfast mug into the garbage as they clean out my final home, because they will have no memories attached to those items.

 Beulah Bondi and Douglas Gardner